fabrezi/SHIP-DADDY/README.md

 ## SETUP

 1. Install [NodeJS](https://nodejs.org/)
-2. Clone this repo and run `npm install express`. this will download the node_modules folder.
+2. Clone this repo and run `npm install`. this will download the node_modules folder.
 3. Run the server `node server.js`

 ## Task